DerGuru/The-Resonant/New Chapters/Part3/P3-08_Covert_Reconnaissance.md

 "We need to go," he said.
 "Now."

-They withdrew quickly—not running, but walking with purpose.
+They withdrew quickly - not running, but walking with purpose.
 Putting distance between themselves and Mill-4.

 The entity's presence faded as they moved away, but Jason could still feel it.
 Like a hand reaching through water, trying to grasp something just out of reach.